frankwillmore/seism-core/seism-core/README.md

 Specify the values of these additional arguments.
 For flexibility, these values are passed as string arguments, analogously to the C standard.
 However, unlike the C standard argv[], user arguments are numbered beginning from zero.

+##  Lustre settings

+These options will attempt to run the lfs setsripe command (if available) before the file is created.
+If the lfs command is not available, a message will print and the default stripe settings (if any) will apply.

+### lfs_stripe_count 2

+Specify the number of stripes on a Lustre filesystem.

+### lfs_stripe_size 1048576

+Specify the size of stripes on a Lustre filesystem.

 ---

 ## INTERPRETING OUTPUTS